 Prebiotics act as the fuel that probiotics need to help keep them working at their best.

-There are two types of fibre, soluble and insoluble, and a balance of both is essential for digestion and bowel regularity.
-Fresh fruits and vegetables are excellent sources of fibre, but you can also find it in whole grains, nuts, seeds, beans, and lentils.
-In keeping with the present theme, obtaining your fibre from a variety of these foods is best.
+There are two types of fiber, soluble and insoluble, and a balance of both is essential for digestion and bowel regularity.
+Fresh fruits and vegetables are excellent sources of fiber, but you can also find it in whole grains, nuts, seeds, beans, and lentils.
+In keeping with the present theme, obtaining your fiber from a variety of these foods is best.

 A synbiotic meal is a term used to describe a combination of foods that simultaneously provide the body with both pre and probiotics.
 Upon digestion, pre and probiotics work together to alter the composition of the gut’s ecosystem and enhance its productivity.

-A simple example of a synbiotic meal would be a yogurt parfait topped with granola and fresh berries, whereby the yogurt would be your source of probiotics while the granola and berries would provide the prebiotics.
+A simple example of a synbiotic meal would be a yogurt parfait topped with granola and fresh berries, whereby the yogurt would be your source of probiotics.
+In contrast, the granola and berries would provide the prebiotics.